 The joint degree in History and Modern Languages at Cambridge combines the best of both subjects.
 It offers the opportunity to develop near native-speaker skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area; options in some languages also include film and contemporary politics.
-Students will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
+Students will also develop analytical skills in History through a wide range of topics in British, European, American, African and Asian history, as well as Historical thinking and research skills.
 There will be opportunities to work with historical sources in foreign languages.
 As with other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.
 More information about the course can be found on the University website.

 History and Modern Languages at Murray Edwards College